giefko/sre-devops-gitops-lab/README.md

 🧠 What is this project?

-This repository is a step-by-step hands-on lab that builds a real-world SRE platform locally.
+This repository is a hands-on lab that builds a real-world SRE platform locally.

 You will learn how to: